mdlane/node-tdot-data-api/README.md

 Module for retrieving data from the TDOT Data API.
 Will create [GeoJSON](http://geojson.org/geojson-spec.html) from TDOT JSON that has location information.

+*.geojson files are example output, not current to TDOT operations.*

 ## Methods

 ### setKey(key)